A3E 2026 Anaheim

 Through Modbap, Banks develops performance-oriented tools that distill complex synthesis concepts into intuitive, expressive instruments for musicians and sound designers.
 With more than 25 years in technology leadership and a formal background in electronics, he bridges IT and creative engineering while contributing as a sound designer, beta tester, and consultant for brands such as Moog, Akai, and Arturia.
 His work explores the intersection of culture and innovation, championing accessibility, creativity, and what he calls “culture as engineering.”

-Friday, January 23rd, 2026; 10:00AM – 11:00AM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 10:00AM – 11:00AM Pacific Time; Hilton Anaheim, 4th Floor, Palos Verdes Room

 A3E Workshop 1: TBA